pombredanne/perfetto/test/cts/README.md

 ## HeapprofdCtsTest
-The tests cover the intersection of profiling from-startup/at-runtime, and whether the target app is debuggable/profileable/neither-of-the-two.
+The tests cover the intersection of profiling from-startup/at-runtime, and whether the target app is debuggable.
 The GTest binary handles the targets' lifetimes, acts as a profiling consumer, and asserts the contents of the resultant traces.